 Netball is New Zealand’s leading women’s sport.
-This fast, skilful team game is played at both a social and competitive level by females of all ages, and in the 2000s was becoming increasingly popular with boys and men.
+This fast, skilful team game is played at both a social and competitive level by females of all ages, and has become increasingly popular with boys and men.
 New Zealand’s national women’s netball team, the Silver Ferns, are repeat world champions and Commonwealth Games gold medallists.

 How the game is played

-Netball is a seven-a-side game, based on running, jumping, throwing and catching.
+Netball is a seven-a-side game, based on running and jumping, and throwing and catching a ball.
 Goals are scored at either end of the court, when the ball is thrown through an elevated hoop.
 Each goal is worth one point.
-Top-level games are 60 minutes long, played in four quarters of 15 minutes.
+Most top-level games are 60 minutes long, played in four quarters of 15 minutes.